beejjorgensen/bgnet/src/bgnet.md

 variables.
 Note that when calling `unpack()` with a string argument (format specifier "`s`"), it's wise to put a maximum length count in front of it to prevent a buffer overrun, e.g. "`96s`".
-Be wary when unpacking data you get over the network—a malicious user might send badly-constructed packets in an effort to attack your system!
+Be wary when unpacking data you get over the network---a malicious user might send badly-constructed packets in an effort to attack your system!

 ```{.c .numberLines}